BookingBug/demo/docs/migrating_v2_to_v3.md

 ## Migrating SDK v2 to SDK v3

+## These instructions assume that you have downloaded the demo project from here: https://github.com/BookingBug/demo ##

 We want to keep all projects created for one client inside one repository.

 If you're migrating a bespoke 'studio' project, take  [studio](https://github.com/BookingBug/demo/tree/master/src/studio) as an example.